Early Years SEND Funding

 Decisions about whether to allocate funding and the amount of Additional Hourly Rate Top Up Funding are made by the Early Years, Childcare and Business Development Service.
 They will assess the information provided in the application and make a decision against the level of developmental delay in the three prime areas of the EYFS and any additional health needs.

 A SENIF Decision form will be sent to the referrer.
-It is the early years provisions responsibility to ensure the recommendations are implemented and parents/carers are informed of the funding.
-If an early years provision feels the level of funding agreed by the panel is not sufficient to meet the needs of the child, please discuss this initially with your allocated Area SENCO, or EYs SEND Advisor.
-Any early years provision requesting a higher level of funding must submit a SENIF Review Application form and supporting evidence, explaining the reasons why they believe the child requires a higher level of funding.
+It is the early years setting's responsibility to ensure the recommendations are implemented and parents/carers are informed of the funding.
+If an early years setting feels the level of funding agreed by the panel is not sufficient to meet the needs of the child, this must be discussed initially with your allocated Area SENCO, or EYs SEND Advisor.
+Any early years setting requesting a higher level of funding must submit a SENIF Review Application form and supporting evidence, explaining the reasons why they believe the child requires a higher level of funding.

 SENIF Funding Levels